cgre-aachen/bayseg/README.md

 A Python library for unsupervised clustering of n-dimensional datasets, designed for the segmentation of one-, two- and three-dimensional data in the field of geological modeling and geophysics.
 The library is based on the algorithm developed by [Wang et al., 2017](https://link.springer.com/article/10.1007/s11004-016-9663-9) and combines Hidden Markov Random Fields with Gaussian Mixture Models in a Bayesian inference framework.
-It currently supports one physical dimension and is in an early development stage, but we are working tirelessly on increasing its efficiency, ease of use and expanding the implementation to two and three physical dimensions.
+It currently supports up to two physical dimension and is in an early development stage.

 ## Examples